 7KBW has expertise in heavyweight litigation and arbitrations in all manner of disputes arising out of construction contracts.
-Members accept instructions to appear in the Technology and Construction Court, Commercial Court, and in international arbitrations, in cases involving English or foreign law.
+Members accept instructions to appear in the Technology and Construction Court, the Commercial Court, and in international arbitrations, in cases involving English or foreign law.

 We have experience in managing cases throughout all stages of a construction dispute, across any mainstream onshore engineering, utilities, and infrastructure claim, as well as offshore construction and marine engineering disputes, especially those including FPSO’s, drillships, and oil rigs.